About the Ride

 Complete Logistical, Mechanical and Medical Support is provided on the DEATH RIDE Challenge along with Aid Stations at Coal Bank Pass, Red Mountain Pass, Dallas Divide, Telluride.
 Lizard Head Pass, Dolores, and Hesperus Hill.

 It is the responsibility of each participant to make sure your bicycle is in proper working condition.
-It is recommended that you take your bike to your local bike shop or contact Beeline Bikes Mobile Service and have them completely go through it.
+It is recommended that you take your bike to your local bike shop or contact either Cranksmith or Domestique prior to the event and have them completely go through your bike.

 You should be prepared for the Challenge to fix flats and perform minor adjustments to your bike.
 The DEATH RIDE Tour Inc. and its employees will do everything possible to keep you on the course to finish within the 17-hour time limit.